e5l/mcp-kotlin-sdk/README.md

+# This repository is moved

+The new repo is located here: [https://github.com/modelcontextprotocol/kotlin-sdk](https://github.com/modelcontextprotocol/kotlin-sdk)

 # MCP Kotlin SDK

 Kotlin implementation of the [Model Context Protocol](https://modelcontextprotocol.io) (MCP), providing both client and server capabilities for integrating with LLM surfaces.